 2) If a resolution is reached, the mediator shall prepare a written agreement of resolution.
 The mediator shall report to the District Mediation Project Coordinator or the Director that an agreement has been reached.
-If either party fails to appear for the mediator shall so report; in that case, the Director shall determine whether to investigate further.
+If either party fails to appear for the mediation session or if no agreement is reached, the mediator shall so report; in that case, the Director shall determine whether to investigate further.